juglab/EmbedSeg/README.md

 ```

 ### Dependencies
-We have tested this implementation using `pytorch` version 1.1.0 and `cudatoolkit` version 10.0.
+We have tested this implementation using `pytorch` version 1.1.0 and `cudatoolkit` version 10.0 on a `linux` OS machine.

 In order to replicate results mentioned in the publication, one could use the same virtual environment (`EmbedSeg_environment.yml`) as used by us.
 Create a new environment, for example,  by entering the python command in the terminal `conda env create -f path/to/EmbedSeg_environment.yml`.

 ### Getting Started

 Please open a new terminal window and run the following commands one after the other.
-(We have tested these commands on a linux machine.)

 ```shell
 git clone https://github.com/juglab/EmbedSeg_RC.git